f5devcentral/f5-agility-labs-sslviz/docs/class1/module3/lab02.rst

    The Guided Configuration wizard provides the option to leverage a defined gateway pool or use the system default route to reach Internet destinations.
    A system default route has been pre-configured and will be used in this lab module.

+   |

+-  **TAP service VLAN is pre-defined**

+   This is the VLAN that traffic egresses from the BIG-IP to the TAP inspection service.

+   |

+-  **All other VLANs and interfaces**

+   These objects will be configured automatically via the SSL Orchestrator UI.

+   |